Our Advisory Board

 A key measure of success for the Supergen ORE Hub is its ability to create two-way communication and influence with ORE Sector industrial and policy stakeholders.
 Our Advisory Board brings together a group of experts who represent those stakeholders and can provide us with essential insight and dialogue beyond our own academic sector.
 Our hub faces a particular challenge of spanning across offshore wind, wave and tidal, as each of these three sectors are at very different stages of development.

-The CAB comprises representatives from Department for Business, Energy and Industrial Strategy, ORE Catapult, Carbon Trust, RenewableUK, Industry, utility, Original Equipment Manufacturers, and others covering all sectors and disciplines to ensure that a whole systems approach is taken.
+The Advisory Baord comprises of representatives from Department for Business, Energy and Industrial Strategy, ORE Catapult, Carbon Trust, RenewableUK, Original Equipment Manufacturers (OEMs) and others covering all sectors and disciplines to ensure that a whole systems approach is taken.

 The Supergen ORE Hub Advisory Board has a two-level structure:

 - To facilitate the cross-industry and high-level function in a Core Advisory Board (CAB)